crustio/crust-wiki/website/translated_docs/zh-CN/build-file-storing-demo.md

 ### 1. Upload file to IPFS

+> If you want to learn how to upload **FOLERS/FILES** into IPFS, please refer this [STEP](https://wiki.crust.network/docs/en/buildFileStoringWithGWDemo#1-upload-files-to-ipfs-gateway)

 First, you need to put your file into IPFS, there's 2 ways to upload file to IPFS: local IPFS node or remote IPFS gateway:

 - With local IPFS node